 Nose Piercing Types & Nose Ring Jewelry Guide

-Nostril & Septum PiercingsWearing a nose rings is a great way to add a little something to your style; it’s fashionable yet discreet—the perfect type of understated piercing in a business environment.
-Whether you choose to pierce your nostril, the fleshy portion of your nose or the septum, the small area of soft flesh in the front of the cartilage in the center of your nose, it’s a super cute and trendy look.
+Wearing a nose ring is a great way to add a little something to your style; it’s fashionable yet discreet—the perfect type of understated piercing in a business environment.
+Whether you choose to pierce your nostril or your septum (the small section that separates your nostrils), it’s a super cute and trendy look.

-Here's a handy guide to for some commonly asked questions about nose piercings:
+Here's a handy guide to for some commonly asked questions about nose piercings.

 If you’re getting pierced with a CBR, hoop, or circular barbell, it should measure 5/16-inch or 3/8-inch.